ESRC Pilot Urgency Grants Mechanism

 The reviewing and moderation process should be completed within one month from submission of the full Urgency proposal (submitted via Je-S) and it is expected that research will begin within one month of the offer acceptance being returned.

-The final score range of successful proposals will be available on the ESRC website on a link from the web page Harmonising transparency of feedback to research organisations.
-The final score range information will be batched and loaded with ESRC Grant Assessment Panel results approximately every four months.
+The final score range of successful proposals will be published.
+The scores will be batched and uploaded with ESRC Grant Assessment Panel results approximately every four months.

 For further information contact: